gust42/app-icons-no-imagemagick/README.md

 A library to generate app icons and splash, mainly designed for use with cordova.

+Also creates icons for appstore and google play.

-Uses https://github.com/oliver-moran/jimp for image manupilation so it requieres no external dependencies.
+Uses https://github.com/oliver-moran/jimp for image manupilation so it requires no external dependencies.

 ## Usage